youyanggu/covid19_projections/estimating-true-infections.md

 *Input*: We use reported cases and deaths data from [Johns Hopkins CSSE](https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data/csse_covid_19_time_series)) and testing data from [The COVID Tracking Project](https://covidtracking.com/).

 *Output*: We have uploaded the infections estimates and implied IFR calculations to [our GitHub](https://github.com/youyanggu/covid19_projections/tree/master/implied_ifr).
+You can find the daily summary [here](https://github.com/youyanggu/covid19_projections/blob/master/implied_ifr/0_IIFR_Summary.csv).
 We aim to update those files daily.
 Currently, we only have IIFR estimates for the US.
 We are working to expand this concept to other countries.

 [Back to Top](#top)